lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

-    Let us extract the number of atoms of each type in each region as a function of time, by adding the following commands to *input.md.lammps*:
+    Let us extract the number of atoms of each type inside the cylinder as a function of time, by adding the following commands to *input.md.lammps*:

 ..  code-block:: lammps

-    variable Ntype1in equal count(mytype1,mycylin)
-    variable Ntype1ou equal count(mytype1,mycylou)
-    variable Ntype2in equal count(mytype2,mycylin)
+    variable number_type1_in equal count(group_type_1,region_cylinder_in)
-    variable Ntype2ou equal count(mytype2,mycylou)
+    variable number_type2_in equal count(group_type_2,region_cylinder_in)
-    fix myat1 all ave/time 10 200 2000 v_Ntype1in v_Ntype1ou file population1vstime.dat
+    fix myat1 all ave/time 10 200 2000 v_number_type1_in file output-population1vstime.dat
-    fix myat2 all ave/time 10 200 2000 v_Ntype2in v_Ntype2ou file population2vstime.dat
+    fix myat2 all ave/time 10 200 2000 v_number_type2_in file output-population2vstime.dat

 ..  container:: justify

-    As seen previously, the *fix ave/time*
-    allows to evaluate previously defined variables and print the values (here every 2000 steps, after averaging each quantities 200 times) into data file.
-The 4 variables starting with *Ntype* are used to count the number of atoms of a specific group in a specific region.
+    The 2 *variables* are used to count the number of atoms of a specific group in the *region_cylinder_in* region.

+..  container:: justify

+    The two *fix ave/time*
+    are calling the previously defined variables and are printing their values into text files.
+    By using *10 200 2000*, variables are evaluated every 10 steps,
+    averaged 200 times, and printed in the *.dat* files every 2000 steps.

 ..  container:: justify